FoodIsLifeBGP/banana-admin/README.md

 yarn lint
 ```

-...and infequently you may need to build the project:
+...and infrequently you may need to build the project:
 ```
 yarn run build
 ```